asuengineering/pitchfork-44day-calculator/README.md

-# Pitchfork Plugin
+# 44 Day Tracker Shortcode

-A plugin for use with the [Pitchfork theme](https://github.com/asuengineering/pitchfork) for WordPress.
+A plugin for use with the Faculty website for ASU Engineering.
+Styled for use with the [Pitchfork theme](https://github.com/asuengineering/pitchfork) for WordPress and the Unity Design Kit from Enterprise Technology.

-This plugin adds blocks and block patterns for the block editor consistent with the ASU Unity Design system for web standards.
+This plugin registers one shortcode and enqueues one additional JS file to add an event listener for the produced markup on the page.

-Requires at least: WP 6.0
+Requires at least: WP 6.2
-Tested up to: 6.0
+Tested up to: 6.2
 Requires PHP: 7.3
 Stable tag: 1.0
 License: GPLv2 or later